vinhphm/vinh.dev/pages/posts/spotify-refresh-token.md

 [[toc]]

 Are you a web developer who loves music?
 Do you want to spice up your website with some awesome Spotify content?
 Maybe you want to show off your favorite playlists, albums, or tracks.
 Or maybe you want to create a custom music player that streams songs from Spotify.
-In my case, I put a simple current playing widget on my website:
+In my case, I put a simple current-playing widget on my website:

 <img src="/images/2023/spotify-current-playing.png" alt="Spotify current playing" rounded-lg>